suprmat95/nodejs_https_apis/README.md

         **Result:**
         1. `200` OK
         2. `500` Error updating resource with id
-        3. `404` Resource not found with id || Resource deleted at this timestamp
+        3. `404` Resource not found with id or already deleted
         4. `400` Resource data can not be empty
     5.  **DELETE** to delete one resources:
         ```bash